lmucs/ACM-student-chapter/TEMPLATE.md

 ### Ordered Lists ###

   1. Ordered lists should replicate the expected order in the source.
   2. Members of the same list should **NOT** have an empty line between them.
+  3. 4 spaces must occur before a newline in lists.
      New paragraphs in lists should also be indented.

 ---------------------------------------------------